-By adding efficiencies to your operations through liquid-filling solutions, you will improve productivity, and in turn, increase your ability to drive revenue.
+By adding efficiencies to your operations through automatic liquid filling machines, you will improve productivity, and in turn, increase your ability to drive revenue.

-Many VLMs offer customizable features to meet the needs of your warehouse including:
+Many vertical lift module storage systems offer customizable features to meet the needs of your warehouse including:

 - Integrate with custom robotic system for complete automation